zaiisao/Documentation/en/Audio Broadcast/rtc_recording_unity.md

 ## Implementation

-Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
-See [Start a Video Call](../../en/Audio%20Broadcast/start_call_audio_unity.md) or [Start Live Interactive Video Streaming](../../en/Audio%20Broadcast/start_live_audio_unity.md) for details.
+Before proceeding, ensure that you have implemented basic real-time functions in your project.
+See [Start a  Call](../../en/Audio%20Broadcast/start_call_audio_unity.md) or [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_audio_unity.md) for details.

 To start audio recording, call the `StartAudioRecording` method after joining a channel.